sybila/casq-fork/README.rst

      -d [DOWNSTREAM ...], --downstream [DOWNSTREAM ...]
                            Only species downstream of this/these species will be kept
-     -b, --bma             Output to BMA json format -g GRANULARITY, --granularity GRANULARITY
+     -a, --aeon            Output to partially specified Boolean networks in .aeon format -b, --bma             Output to BMA json format -g GRANULARITY, --granularity GRANULARITY
                            When exporting to BMA, use this granularity